archatelain/code-for-eco-532/poly.md

 We are now ready to work with a real data set and explore Stata's functionalities.
 We will work with the Social, Political and Economic Event Database Project (SPEED).

-> **The SPEED Database**
->
-> *"SPEED is a technology-intensive effort to extract event data from a global archive of news reports covering the Post WWII era.
+**The SPEED Database:** *"SPEED is a technology-intensive effort to extract event data from a global archive of news reports covering the Post WWII era.
 It is designed to provide insights into key behavioral patterns and relationships that are valid across countries and over time.
 Within SPEED, event data is generated by human analysts using a suite of sophisticated tools to implement carefully structured and pretested protocols. [...]
 In generating these event data SPEED leverages tens of billions of dollars that have been invested in compiling news reports from throughout the world."*

 In part I, the subdirectory "./part_1_basics" looked like this: